binkley/proc-clang/README.md

 $ git submodule update --remote  # Run this after pulling this repo
 ```

-2. Download the basic software (including library dependencies) from:
+2. Download the basic Oracle software (including library dependencies) from:
    http://www.oracle.com/technetwork/topics/precomp-112010-084940.html

-3. Download the SDK (including pre-compiler) from:
+3. Download the Oracle SDK (including pre-compiler) from:
    http://www.oracle.com/technetwork/topics/intel-macsoft-096467.html

 4. Unzip the two archives manually.
 If you unzip with the MacOS shell, the